 The best time to visit Seattle is from June to September, during the summer months.
-Whether exploring national parks, hiking in the mountains, or lazing on the beach, summer in Seattle is all about the outdoors.
-Festivals are held every weekend, and the city is alive with sun-kissed energy.
+Whether we’re exploring national parks, hiking in the mountains, or lazing on the beach, summer in Seattle is all about the outdoors.
+Festivals are held every weekend, and we love how the city comes alive with sun-kissed energy.

-The cooler seasons of spring and fall are ideal for avoiding Seattle’s summer crowds.
-These months are also great on the pocket as many hotels drop their prices.
-If you don’t mind bundling up and carrying an umbrella, winter is a wonderful time to explore the city’s incredible museums and art galleries.
+Not into Seattle’s summer crowds?
+The cooler seasons of spring and fall are also among our favorite times of the year to travel here.
+We’ve also discovered that these months are great on the pocketbook, as many hotels drop their prices.
+While it’s not our ideal season—and if you don’t mind bundling up and carrying an umbrella—winter is a wonderful time to explore the city’s incredible museums and art galleries.

 Can’t decide when to visit the Emerald City?
-Plan the ultimate trip to Washington State’s biggest city with this detailed Seattle weather guide by season and by month!
+Plan the ultimate trip to Washington State’s biggest city with our detailed Seattle weather guide, including season-by-season and month-by-month breakdowns and recommendations from our own travel experiences…

 Weather in Seattle